thybzi/styledoc/README.md

 }
 ```

+Besides normal `/**` docblocks, StyleDoc also supports `/*!` docblock format, which [can be used in Stylus](http://learnboost.github.io/stylus/docs/comments.html#multi-line-buffered) CSS preprocessor.

 What does the tool do?
 ---------------
 StyleDoc tool **parses CSS file**, extracting styledoc-blocks (like the one above) and **creating showcase page** based on them.